symflower/eval-dev-quality/README.md

 An evaluation benchmark 📈 and framework to compare and evolve the quality of code generation of LLMs.

-This repository gives developers of LLMs (and other code generation tools) a standardized benchmark and framework to improve real-world usage in the software development domain and provides users of LLMs with metrics and comparisions to check if a given LLM is useful for their tasks.
+This repository gives developers of LLMs (and other code generation tools) a standardized benchmark and framework to improve real-world usage in the software development domain and provides users of LLMs with metrics and comparisons to check if a given LLM is useful for their tasks.

 The [latest results](docs/reports/v0.4.0) are discussed in a deep dive: [Is Llama-3 better than GPT-4 for generating tests?](https://symflower.com/en/company/blog/2024/dev-quality-eval-v0.4.0-is-llama-3-better-than-gpt-4-for-generating-tests/)